rentschler/mensa-check-fork/README.md

 This project serves a simple [website](spaetzle.traberph.de) that checks the spätzle for you.

 ## How to run
-Simply run it with docker-compose
+Simply run it with docker compose

 ```
-docker-compose up
+docker compose up
 ```